fritshoogland-yugabyte/yb_stats/README.md

 ```
 ./target/release/yb_stats --ports 9000,13001
 ```

+## The .env file
+Whenever any of the `--hosts`, `--ports` or `--parallel` switch are set, the setting or settings will be written to a file called '.env' in the current working directory. yb_stats will try to find and read the '.env' file from the current working directory whenever it exists, and use the settings that it contains.
+That means that the settings for hosts, ports and parallelism only need to be set once, and then are used without requiring them to be set.

 ## Online performance data display alias ad-hoc mode
 For online performance data display (metric and statements data only), simply do not provide any further switch: